 If you plan to upgrade a production TeamCity installation, it is recommended to install a test server and check its functioning in your environment before upgrading the main one.

-Typically all the bugfix updates (releases with changes in the third release number) use the same effective release date (that of the major/minor release).
+Typically all the bugfix updates (indicated by changes in the Z part of the X.Y.Z TeamCity version) use the same effective release date (that of the major/minor release).

 Upgrading TeamCity Server

 TeamCity supports upgrades from any of the previous versions to the current one.

 Unless specifically noted, downgrades with preserving the data are not possible with changing major.minor version and are possible within bugfix releases (without changing major.minor version).

 The general policy is that bugfix updates (indicated by changes in the Z part of the X.Y.Z TeamCity version) do not change data format, so you can freely upgrade/downgrade within the bugfix versions.
 However, when upgrading to the next major or minor version (changed X or Y in X.Y.Z TeamCity version), you will not be able to downgrade with the data preservation: you will need to restore a backup of the appropriate version.